will-thompson-k/microstructure-plotter/docs/schema/README.md

 # Schema

 Here are the fields and data types expected for each data input.
-Only quote data is a required input; all others are optional.
+Only the quote data is a required input.
+All others are optional.

 ## Quote Data